 Heading southeast from Palm Springs, loop around the Salton Sea to the eccentric communities of Slab City and East Jesus for a truly bizarre desert experience.

 The Salton Sea is actually an increasingly saline lake, home to a dwindling population of fish and dotted with abandoned resort towns from the lake’s better days in the 1950’s.
 Visit on a day with no one else around and the whole thing feels decidedly post-apocalyptic (and smells like dead fish).
+If you don’t mind the smell, there are a few campgrounds along the shore for a truly unique desert camping experience.

 Venture slightly west into the Sonoran desert to Slab City and East Jesus, a surreal community of snowbirds, squatters and artists who have turned the open desert into a life-size canvas.
-Wander the off-grid community and check out the creative dwellings, experimental art installations, and even a nightclub, library, and hotel.
+Wander the off-grid community and check out the creative dwellings, experimental art installations, and even a nightclub, library, and “hotel.”

 Anza-Borrego Desert State Park